 Entrepreneurs: Get ready to address Psychological Challenges

-In our earlier article, “The Defining Traits of An Entrepreneur”, Clock b briefly addressed the most defining traits an entrepreneur.
-In this article we would be looking at psychological challenges that loom in an entrepreneur’s career.
+In our earlier article, “The Defining Traits of An Entrepreneur”, Clock b briefly addressed the most defining traits of an entrepreneur.
+In this article, we would be looking at psychological challenges that loom in an entrepreneur’s career.

 With that being said, opportunity comes with costs.
-The hurdle that is needed to conjure in order to bank in those available opportunities breaks or makes an entrepreneur.
+The hurdle that is needed to conjure in order to cash in those available opportunities breaks or makes an entrepreneur.
 No matter how well the entrepreneurial traits, mentioned in our earlier article are mastered, entrepreneurs would have to pay other associated price for success.
-These prices (un)knowingly leads to stress, depression, anxiety and work-life balance.
+These prices (un)knowingly leads to stress, depression, anxiety, and work-life balance.

 Many well-established entrepreneurs have had their days of dealing with their psychological issues.
 It must be surprising yet true that, entrepreneurs do experience more anxiety than their employee counterparts.
-One of the study of Gallup-Healthways Well-Being Index shows that, 34 percent of entrepreneurs – 4 percentage points more than other workers – reported they were worried.
+One of the studies of the Gallup-Healthways Well-Being Index shows that 34 percent of entrepreneurs – 4 percentage points more than other workers – reported they were worried.
 And 45 percent of entrepreneurs said they were stressed, 3 percentage points more than other workers.

-With all this fuelling psychological factors affecting an entrepreneur, s/he has to combat the pressure coming from society to maintain their social status and remain exemplary.
+With all these fuelling psychological factors affecting an entrepreneur, s/he has to combat the pressure coming from society to maintain their social status and remain exemplary.
 This further adds problems to their psychological aspect.
-In order to excel to the level of the entrepreneur’s initial vision, s/he needs to adequately deal with all these psychological challenges.
+In order to excel at the level of the entrepreneur’s initial vision, s/he needs to adequately deal with all these psychological challenges.